Ready to Master the Art of Persuasive Communication? Unlock Your Success Today!

-In the vast majority of the modern states or political societies there exists an identifiable document, or a group of documents, called a constitution, embodying a selection of the most important rules about the government of the country.
+In the vast majority of modern states or political societies, there exists an identifiable document, or a group of documents, called a constitution, embodying a selection of the most important rules about the government of the country.

-There has also been awareness among people on the need and importance of having a constitution or amendments of the existing constitutions in different countries.
+There has also been awareness among people on the need and importance of having a constitution or amendments to the existing constitutions in different countries.

 A constitution provides a framework of rules that creates the structure and functions of a human organization.

 Any organization might have a constitution, although an organization that depends on close personal bonds such as a family is unlikely to do so.